Anomalous Linear and Quadratic Nodeless Surface Dirac Cones in Three-Dimensional Dirac Semimetals

 TIs build a common picture through the bulk-boundary correspondence that the 2D gapless SDCs are decedent from the 3D gapped Dirac cones in the bulk~\cite{Zhang2009bise,Liu2010model}.
 However, this does not mean that gapless SDCs can only appear in TIs.
-As an intermediate phase between TIs and normal insulators, 3D Dirac semimetals (DSMs) with band-inverted structure and rotation symmetry in fact can also support an odd number of 2D gapless Dirac cones on a given surface.
-This fact was first noticed when Kargarian {\it et al.} investigated the stability of Fermi arcs against symmetry-preserved perturbations~\cite{Kargarian2016}.
-They found that the Fermi arcs in DSMs lack a topological protection, and would deform into Fermi loops in the weakly-doped regime, which implies the emergence of SDCs.
-Later Yan {\it et al.} analytically derived the low-energy Hamiltonian describing the surface states and showed how the gapless SDCs arise~\cite{Yan2020vortex}.
+As an intermediate phase between TIs and normal insulators, 3D Dirac semimetals (DSMs) with band-inverted structure and rotation symmetry in fact can also support an odd number of 2D gapless Dirac cones on a given surface. {\zhongbo This fact was first noticed when Kargarian {\it et al.} revealed that the Fermi arcs in DSMs could deform into Fermi loops ~\cite{Kargarian2016}, which implies the possibility of the existence of SDCs in DSMs.} Later Yan {\it et al.} analytically derived the low-energy Hamiltonian describing the surface states and showed how the gapless SDCs arise~\cite{Yan2020vortex}.
 All these studies, however, are restricted to the side surfaces parallel to the rotation axis where the bulk Dirac nodes are located, owing to the primary interest in Fermi arcs and the fact that Fermi arcs only exist on the surfaces where the projections of the bulk Dirac nodes do not overlap~\cite{xu2015observation}.